gitpan/Business-Payment-SwissESR/README.md

 A Perl Module to create Swiss ESR invoices.

 Note that the module uses lualatex to generate the pdf file!
+To get a copy of lualatex install TeXLive 2013.